FAQ – Frequently Asked Questions

 Visit our page for Frequently Asked Questions about Green Demolition aka Deconstruction

-A: Our stores in Seattle and Bellingham are open Monday – Saturday from 9 A.M. to 6 P.M. and on Sundays from 10 A.M. – 5 P.M.
+A: Our store in Bellingham is open Monday – Saturday from 9 A.M. to 6 P.M. and on Sundays from 10 A.M. – 5 P.M.

 Removal services are available Monday – Friday.

 The RE Store is closed on national holidays.

 Drop-off donations are welcomed until 1 hour BEFORE closing

 Please bring us your items in fairly clean condition – help us stay healthy and somewhat clean!